pookjw/IvarDescription/README.md

 - Objects eligible for GCC are not supported.
 (It's 2023... is it needed?)

-- Dumping data layouts for struct type is not implemented yet. `IvarDescription` supports dumping struct type restrictively.
+- Dumping data layouts for struct type is not implemented yet. `IvarDescription` supports dumping struct type restrictively, but I want to implement perferctly soon.

 ## Usages

-My `Foundation_IvarDescriptions` provides 7 methods - dumping methods/properties/ivars description.
+My `Foundation_IvarDescriptions` provides 8 methods - dumping methods/properties/ivars description.
 Also it supports dumping Objective-C Protocols which is not supported in `IvarDescriptions`!

 ```objc
 @interface NSObject (Foundation_IvarDescription)